MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/send-parallel-requests.md

 ## Optimum degree of parallelism (DOP)

 Part of the service that Dataverse provides is managing resource allocation for environments.
 Production environments that are heavily used by many licenced users will have more resources allocated to them.
 The number and capabilities of the servers allocated may vary over time, so there is no fixed number that you should apply to get the optimum degree of parallelism.

-The `x-ms-dop-hint` response header returns an integer value that provides a recommended degree of parallelism you can use.
+Instead, use the integer value returned from the `x-ms-dop-hint` response header.
+This value provides a recommended degree of parallelism for the environment.

 When using [Parallel Programming in .NET](/dotnet/standard/parallel-programming/) the default degree of parallelism depends on the number of CPU cores on the server running the code.
 You can set the [ParallelOptions.MaxDegreeOfParallelism Property](xref:System.Threading.Tasks.ParallelOptions.MaxDegreeOfParallelism) to define a maximum number of concurrent tasks.